Verified July 2026 · Cited to primary sources

 Is Selank the same as Semax?

 No, but they're close cousins.
 Both are Russian-developed peptides with real but non-Western human data (both Grade C on our scale).
-Selank is the anti-anxiety/anti-stress peptide; Semax is the cognition/neuroprotection peptide.
+Selank is the anti-anxiety and anti-stress peptide; Semax is the cognition and neuroprotection peptide.
 See our Semax page and our cognitive-peptides hub for the comparison.

 Is Selank banned in sport?